department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/my-va-redirect/UAT/topline-summary.md

 	> I always check the status of my appeal.
 It’s a ritual, but I shouldn’t have to.
 I’ve been waiting since 2020 for an answer.
 I check it at least once every week.” - P11

-4. **Logging in caused pain point for at last half of our participants.**
+4. **Logging in is a pain point for at last half of our participants.**
 - Participants expressed frustration about having to enter a 2FA code, and talked about preferring to use other VA digital properties, like the mobile app or eBenefits, because they don’t require that.

 	> It’s a lot of steps just to get this far - P11, landing on My VA after 3 login attempts